believer/willcodefor.beer/posts/temporal-the-javascript-date-replacement.md

 - 24-hour clock time-of-day values
 - No [leap seconds](https://en.wikipedia.org/wiki/Leap_second)

-From the extensive [proposal documentation](https://tc39.es/proposal-temporal/docs/index.html) and the [cookbook](https://tc39.es/proposal-temporal/docs/cookbook.html) we can find some nice ways on how the API is going to work, unless something drastic changes since the API is not expected to change.
+From the extensive [proposal documentation](https://tc39.es/proposal-temporal/docs/index.html) and the [cookbook](https://tc39.es/proposal-temporal/docs/cookbook.html) we can find some nice ways on how the API is going to work.
+The API is stable and you can expect that no major changes should occur.
 I encourage you to look at the documentation yourselves, as these are just a few usages.
 I think the API looks very promising.

 ## Plain date